ReactiveX/RxSwift/README.md

 * It's short, only two characters
 * It looks like a sink to the right, which is a function it actually performs, so it's intuitive.
 * It doesn't create a lot of visual noise. `|>` compared to `>-` IMHO looks a lot more intrusive.
 When my visual cortex parses `|>` it creates an illusion of a filled triangle, and when it parses `>-`, it sees three lines that don't cover any surface area, but are easily recognizable.
-Ofc, that experience can be different for other people, but since I really wanted to create something that's pleasurable for me to use, that's a good argument.
+Of course, that experience can be different for other people, but since I really wanted to create something that's pleasurable for me to use, that's a good argument.
 I'm just hoping that other people have the same experience.
 * In the worst case scenario, if this operator is awkward to somebody, they can easily replace it using instructions above.

 ## Roadmap